Lago Mar, Virginia Beach, Virginia: Climate and vegetation

 High temperatures top 86 °F (30 °C) a total of 85 times during an average year, and top 90 °F an average 49 times.
 Residents can also expect freezing temperatures approximately 25 times a year, with December 6 and March 7 being the average first and last freeze dates.
 Average dates with possibility of a hard freeze (28 °F or below) are December 27 through February 18.
 Average dates with a possibility of frost (36 °F or below) are November 22 through March 24, giving Lago Mar an average growing season of 240 days or more.

 Lago Mar is in USDA hardiness zone 8b, Sunset climate zone 31 (Interior Plains of Gulf Coast and Coastal Southeast), and AHS Heat Zone 7 (60–90 days 86 F or higher).
 Most of Lago Mar is in Ecoregion 63d (Virginian Barrier Islands and Coastal Marshes) except a small corner in the southwest which is in 63b (Chesapeake-Pamlico Lowlands and Tidal Marshes).
-The National Gardening Associperon lists Lago Mar in the Lower South region.
+The National Gardening Association lists Lago Mar in the Lower South region.

 A wide variety of plants flourish here and can be seen growing throughout the neighborhood, including Camellias, Oleanders, Azaleas and Gardenias.
 Trees in propagation include Sabal, Pindo, and Windmill palms, hardy banana and cold hardy citrus, persimmons, crepe myrtles, cherry blossoms, and various fig trees.
 Natives include several varieties of magnolia and other Bays, Loblolly pine, live oak, wax myrtle, bald cypress, sweetgum, Water Tupelo and many other indigenous plants.
 Much of Lago Mar is well established and there are plants in bloom throughout the year.

 Many animal species make their homes in the coastal marshes and forests in and around Lago Mar.
-It is the northernmost known location for the Monarch butterfly to have overwintered on the East Coast of the United States,.
+It is the northernmost known location for the Monarch butterfly to have overwintered on the East Coast of the United States.